vdaas/web/README.md

 ## Document Tree

-- Vald WebSite is based on [HUGO](https://gohugo.io/), which is one of the popular site generator.<br>
+- Vald WebSite is developed based on [HUGO](https://gohugo.io/), which is one of the popular site generator.<br>
   If you don't know about HUGO, please read the official document at first.

 ```